The Vatican is a state-like entity. Legal personality of state-like entities. International legal status of the subjects of the federation

 1) sovereignty, there are no absolutely sovereign states;

-2) immunity - withdrawal from jurisdiction, extends to the state, its bodies, state property, officials abroad.
-The state itself decides the issue of the scope of immunity, may refuse in whole or in some part.
+2) immunity - exemption from jurisdiction, applies to the state, its bodies, state property, and officials abroad.
+The state itself decides the issue of the scope of immunity; it can refuse in whole or in some part.

 Concepts:

-Absolute immunity - extends to all actions of the state;
+Absolute immunity – applies to all actions of the state;

 Relative immunity - only for those actions that the state carries out as a sovereign, as a bearer of power.
-When the state acts as a private person, then immunity does not apply (USA, South Africa, Singapore, UK).
-There are a number of international treaties that adhere to this concept: the European Convention on State Immunity, the Convention for the Unification of Certain Rules Concerning the Immunity of Merchant Ships.
+When the state acts as a private person, immunity does not apply (USA, South Africa, Singapore, UK).
+There are a number of international treaties adhering to this concept: the European Convention on State Immunity, the Convention for the Unification of Certain Rules Relating to the Immunity of Merchant Ships.

 Types of immunities:

-a) Judicial immunity - the lack of jurisdiction of one state to another without its consent; prohibition of application of measures to secure a claim, prohibition of enforcement of a court decision;
+a) Judicial immunity - the immunity of one state from another without its consent; prohibition of the use of measures to secure a claim, prohibition of forced execution of a court decision;

-b) Immunity of state property - inviolability of property, prohibition of seizure, arrest, foreclosure;
+b) Immunity of state property - inviolability of property, prohibition of seizure, seizure, foreclosure;

-c) Fiscal (tax) - the activities of the state abroad are not subject to taxes, fees, except for those that represent a fee for any service.
+c) Fiscal (tax) - state activities abroad are not subject to taxes or fees, except those that represent a fee for any service.

-3) population - all persons who live in the territory and the state and are subject to its jurisdiction.
+3) population - all persons who live in the territory of the state and are subject to its jurisdiction.

-4) territory - in the MP is considered as part of the geographical space, the significance of the state territory: the material basis for the existence of the population; scope of state law.
-The state territory includes land, subsoil, water space (internal waters, archipelagic waters, territorial sea), air space over land and water.
-The limits are delineated by state borders.
-There are state territories with international regimes, for example Svalbard - the territory of Norway.
+4) territory - in the MP it is considered as part of the geographical space, the significance of the state territory: the material basis for the existence of the population; scope of state law.
+The state territory includes land, subsoil, water space ( inland waters, archipelagic waters, territorial sea), airspace over land and water.
+Limits are delineated state borders.
+Exist state territories with international regimes, for example, Spitsbergen is the territory of Norway.

-5) the presence of a system of bodies responsible for the international relations of the state (foreign relations bodies).
+5) the presence of a system of bodies responsible for the international relations of the state (external relations bodies).

 a) domestic:

-Provided by the constitution of the state: head of state, parliament, government;
+States provided for by the constitution: head of state, parliament, government;

-States not provided for by the constitution: department of foreign affairs, other bodies (for example, the Ministry of Foreign Economic Relations), bodies created to fulfill certain international obligations - for example, the NCB of Interpol;
+States not provided for by the constitution: the department of foreign affairs, other bodies (for example, the ministry of foreign economic relations), bodies created to carry out certain international obligations– for example, NCB Interpol;

 b) foreign:

-Permanent: diplomatic missions, consular offices, trade and other special missions (for example, tourist ones), missions to international organizations (permanent missions or observer missions);
+Permanent: diplomatic missions, consular offices, trade and other special missions (for example, tourist), representative offices at international organizations ( permanent missions or observer missions);

 Temporary: special missions, delegations to conferences, meetings.

-A special question of the MP is whether the members of federal states are subjects of the MP? in particular, are they subjects of the Russian Federation?
+A special question of the MP is whether members federal states subjects of MP? in particular, are they subjects of the Russian Federation?

-Subjects of the Russian Federation may conclude international agreements, but these agreements are not international treaties; and these agreements may not be entered into without the permission of the Federation.
+Subjects of the Russian Federation may enter into international agreements, but these agreements are not international treaties; and these agreements cannot be concluded without the permission of the Federation.

-The federation coordinates an international treaty with a subject of the Russian Federation if the treaty affects the territory of the subject, but the subject does not have the right of veto.
+The Federation agrees on an international treaty with a subject of the Russian Federation if the agreement affects the territory of the subject, but the subject does not have a veto right.

 Thus, the subjects of the Russian Federation are not subjects of the MP.

-35. State-like formations are subjects of international law.
+35. State-like entities are subjects of international law.

-State-like formations- derived subjects of international law.
+State-like entities- derived subjects of international law.
 This term is a generalized concept, since it applies not only to cities, but also to certain areas.
 G.p.o. are created on the basis of an international treaty or a decision of an international organization and represent a kind of state with limited legal capacity.
-They have their own constitution or an act of a similar nature, the highest state bodies, citizenship.
+They have their own constitution or act of a similar nature, supreme state bodies, and citizenship.
 G.p.o. is, as a rule, demilitarized and neutralized.
-There are political-territorial (Danzig, Gdansk, West Berlin) and religious-territorial state-like formations (Vatican, Order of Malta).
+There are political-territorial (Danzig, Gdansk, West Berlin) and religious-territorial state-like entities (Vatican, Order of Malta).
 Currently, there are only religious-territorial state-like entities.
-Such entities have territory, sovereignty; have their own citizenship, legislative assembly, government, international treaties.
-Most often, such formations are temporary in nature and arise as a result of the unsettled territorial claims of various countries to each other.
+Such entities have territory and sovereignty; have their own citizenship, legislative assembly, government, international treaties.
+Most often, such formations are temporary in nature and arise as a consequence of the unsettled territorial claims of various countries against each other.

-The common thing for political-territorial formations of this kind is that in almost all cases they were created on the basis of international agreements, as a rule, peace treaties.
-Such agreements endowed them with a certain international legal personality, provided for an independent constitutional structure, a system of government bodies, the right to issue normative acts, and have limited armed forces 1 .
+What is common to political-territorial entities of this kind is that in almost all cases they were created on the basis of international agreements, usually peace treaties.
+Such agreements endowed them with a certain international legal personality, provided for an independent constitutional structure, a system of government bodies, the right to issue regulations, and have limited armed forces 1 .

 Ö These are free cities in the past (Venice, Novgorod, Hamburg, etc.) or in modern times (Danzig).

-Ö West Berlin had a special status after the Second World War (before German reunification in 1990).
+Ö West Berlin had a special status after the Second World War (before the unification of Germany in 1990).

 Ö State-like subjects of international law include Vatican.
-This is the administrative center of the Catholic Church, headed by the Pope, "state-city" within the Italian capital - Rome.
+It is the administrative center of the Catholic Church led by the Pope, a “city state” within the Italian capital of Rome.
 The Vatican has diplomatic relations with many states in various parts of the world (including Russia), permanent observers at the UN and some other international organizations, and takes part in international conferences of states.
 The legal status of the Vatican is determined by special agreements with Italy in 1984.

 What else to read